 The entity has experienced losses associated with certain brands in its beauty care products group.
 The entity decides to remain in the beauty care business but will discontinue the brands with which the losses are associated.
-Because the brands are part of a larger cash-flow-generating product group, the disposed brands do not represent a group that on its own is a component of the entity.
+Because the brands are part of a larger cash-flow-generating product group (i.e., the cash flows of the disposed brands cannot be clearly distinguished, operationally and for financial reporting purposes, from the rest of the entity), the disposed brands do not represent a group that on its own is a component of the entity.